-Connection for those who need it most
+Phones for the Holidays: connecting those who need it most

 MOSH (Mobile Outreach Street Health) provides accessible primary health care services to people who are experiencing homelessness, insecurely housed, street-involved and underserved in our community.
 Back in 2019, Joachim Stroink—former MLA for Halifax Chebucto and engaged community leader—worked with a few businesses on Quinpool Road to collect used smartphones for MOSH.

 Street-involved community members face many challenges.
 Access to a working smartphone provides access to emergency services in extreme weather or other urgent situations.
 A working phone can literally be the difference between life and death.

-This year with a looming housing affordability crisis there are even more people struggling and more people who need this kind of help.
-We are eager to get to work with Joachim to get this year’s campaign up and running with more partners, more drop-off locations, and on a mission to collect more phones to help even more people.
+Thanks to Joachim and numerous local businesses Phones for the Holidays has been collecting dozens of used smartphones for MOSH every year.
+With the ongoing housing affordability crisis there are even more people struggling and more people who need this kind of help.
+Boom12 is eager to get to work with Joachim to get this year’s campaign up and running with more partners, more drop-off locations, and on a mission to collect more phones to help even more people.

 Boom12 is proud to co-sponsor Phones for the Holidays, we happily donate all of our services to this worthy campaign.
 Our pro-bono services support a selection of community-based organizations across Nova Scotia.